Like biting into a bland slice of pizza, having a new pair of boots slip off leaves your hopes dashed and your anticipation unfulfilled.

 If the pads aren’t quite big enough on their own, you can combine them with insoles or toe pads to create a snug fit.

-If fitting an insert into your boot isn’t your thing, you can also try wearing non-slip socks.
+If fitting an insert into your boot isn’t your thing, you can also try wearing padded wool socks.
 These socks are fitted with materials on the bottom that create friction and grip against the boot.

 While these may help reduce slippage in boots, they are unlikely to completely solve the problem if your fit is off.
 Plus, wool socks help reduce the blisters that can come with boots that don’t fit well.